 When choosing an individual fruit tree, look for one with a straight trunk.
 This is one of the nice things about choosing at a local nursery that isn't possible when purchasing online.

 Pollination is a very important part of choosing a fruit tree.
-If you want to only grow one tree of a certain type (one apple, one plum, one cherry, one peach, etc.) it must be self-fertile.
+If you want to only grow one tree of a certain type (one apple, one plum, one cherry, one peach, one almond, etc.) it must be self-fertile.
 If it is not, you will never get any fruit from that tree.
 Most of the trees I grow in my garden are self-fertile, as I have a large variety of fruit, chosen specifically to have something ripe each month over 7 months.

 If the tree you want is not self-fertile, you must determine what type of tree will pollinate it.
 Nursery tags and catalogs are helpful with this; they usually tell you what other tree you must plant in order to pollinate your tree.
 This other tree must be planted nearby (usually within 25 feet).
 For most trees, this is fairly simple.
 Apples, however, are much more complex, as they have trees that are sterile (cannot pollinate themselves or other trees), are mixes (and cannot be pollinated by either type of parent tree), and flower at different times (apples can ripen June through February, depending on the variety!)
 If you want to grow a number of different apple trees, do your research before choosing any that are not self-fertile to ensure that you have the proper pollinator.